ThisisRDSharma/Siddu-/README.md

 The bank is currently using a Phase 1 implementation of the Actimize model, which is based on predefined rules.
 This approach lacks independent measures to validate the success of the detection models, thereby limiting objective performance assessment.
 With the transition to Phase 2, the SAM model will evolve into a machine learning framework.
 This advancement will facilitate a more predictive approach and enable the use of robust statistical measures—such as ROC curves, KS statistics, and other relevant metrics—to independently evaluate and validate model performance

+Based on the quarterly analysis for Q1, Q2, Q3, and Q4, the SAR to Total Alerts ratio is within the acceptable threshold (within 5%) for Q1, Q2, and Q4, with these quarters flagged in green.
+However, Q3 exceeds the 5% threshold and is flagged in yellow.
+This indicates that, for Q3, the proportion of suspicious activity reports relative to total alerts is higher than anticipated.